NexarDeveloper/nexar-design-render-demo/README.md

 Comments on area or on components are currently supported.

 To create a comment on an area, left click and drag, release to finalize the area and a popup window will appear to enter the comment.
-Hit `Ctrl + Enter` or click `Create` to create the comment.
+Hit `Ctrl + Enter` or click `Create` to create the comment:

 ![image](https://user-images.githubusercontent.com/623551/221545768-3bfb04ae-e536-48d4-8a7d-5dcfdd9ef282.png)

-To attach a comment to a component, right-click in the component outline and select the `Add Comment` option.
+To attach a comment to a component, right-click in the component outline and select the `Add Comment` option:

 ![image](https://user-images.githubusercontent.com/623551/221545999-b1870716-a78d-4151-8047-1f5ce9ad27b8.png)

-Use the controls in each comment and comment thread in the comments panel to reply to a comment or delete or update existing commments.
+Use the controls in each comment and comment thread in the comments panel to reply to a comment or delete or update existing commments:

 ![image](https://user-images.githubusercontent.com/623551/221546339-d9b121c7-2db3-49d9-83a5-fe43ed91fb07.png)